 Lifestyle characteristics

 The following lifestyle characteristics were evaluated in the risk groups: body mass index (BMI), smoking, alcohol abuse and physical inactivity.
 We objectively measured height and weight and calculated BMI (kg/m2) using the following category cut-offs: underweight < 18.50 kg/m2, normal range 18.50‒24.99 kg/m2, overweight 25.00‒29.99 kg/m2, and obese ≥ 30.00 kg/m2.
 The underweight and the normal weight group were combined because of the small underweight group size.
-Participants were categorized into non-smokers, including former smokers, and current smokers, using the questions ‘Have you ever smoked regularly?’ and ‘Do you currently smoke?’
+Participants were categorized into non-smokers, former smokers, and current smokers, using the questions ‘Have you ever smoked regularly?’ and ‘Do you currently smoke?’
 Non-smoker and former smoker groups were combined for analyses.
 We asked the participants how much and how often they consumed beer and other mild alcohol products, wine and spirits.
 The frequency scale for each alcohol product was: 1) Never, 2) once a year, 3) a few times a year, 4) 3–4 times a year, 5) once every few months, 6) once a month, 7) a few times a month, 8) once a week, 9) a few times a week and 10) daily.
 The quantity of each alcohol product was measured in units of alcohol: 1) Less than one unit, 2) 1 unit, 3) 2 units, 4) 3 units, 5) 4–5 units, 6) 6–9 units, 7) 10–14 units and 8) 15 units or more.
 Alcohol units were a bottle for mild alcohol products, a glass for wine and a restaurant unit (about 4cl) for spirits.
 Total alcohol consumption was calculated in grams of EtOH per day.
-The cut-off values used to define alcohol abuse were 40g/d or more for men and 20g/d or more for women243.
+The cut-off values used to define alcohol abuse were 40g/d or more for men and 20g/d or more for women24.
 The level of leisure-time physical activity was elicited by the question: ‘How often do you participate in brisk physical activity/exercise (at least some sweating and breathlessness) during your leisure time?’ which had the following answer options: 1) Once a month or less often, 2) 2‒3 times a month, 3) once a week, 4) 2‒3 times a week, 5) 4‒6 times a week and 6) daily.
 The participants were classified into two groups depending on their frequency of brisk exercise: Physically active (once a week or more often) and Inactive (less than once a week).

 Social characteristics